rjrpaz/fg-challenge/README.md

 - Merge any pending PR.
 - Create a new PR with code and updated documentation for the new requirement.
-- I want a cluster of 2 EC2 instances behind an ALB running Nginx, serving a static file.
+- Create a cluster of 2 EC2 instances behind an ALB running Nginx, serving a static file.
 This static file must be generated at boot, using a Python script.
 Put the AWS instance tags in the file.
 - The cluster must be deployed in a new VPC.
 This VPC must have only one public subnet.
 Do not use default VPC
 - Update the tests to validate the infrastructure.
 The test must check that files are reachable in the ALB.